Sarah Kilian, Unsplash

 UX pain point checklist:

 - Error states

 A lot of the above will be designed once problems are found in user testing.
 If you are designing a product, they might be implemented after an MVP has identified user frictions.
 It’s okay to prioritise the functionality and basic UX flow when designing, but I’m starting to like the challenge of creating the ‘nice-to-haves’ along the way.

 Humans are not always paying attention.
 As designers, we like to think users will love our products and rave about every little detail.
 In reality, most of the time, they use them without thinking.
 Users have a job to do and just want to do it as quickly and efficiently as possible.

 I admit to taking for granted how the products I have designed are built, and how they can go wrong due to a vast amount of uncontrollable issues.
 Designing for these situations helps me to help users when something trips them up, which can only result in making their experience better.

 When it comes to user error, prevention is better than cure.
-Read our 10m guide to Friction Mapping and find out how to uncover the pain points in your user experience.
+Watch our on-demand webinar on friction mapping to find out how to uncover the pain points in your user experience.

 Like what you see?
 We’ve got more where that came from.